nanvel/blog/2023/01/domain-driven-design.md

 - generic - business activities that all companies performing in the same way
 - supporting - support the company's business, do not provide any competitive advantage

+Core - activities the company is doing differently from its competitors, but that do not provide a competitive edge.
+Supporting - things the company is doing differently from its competitors, but that do not provide a competitive edge.
+Generic - things all companies do in the same way.

 ![subdomains](subdomains.png)

 If software is is not useful for the business, it's nothing but an expensive technology demo.